 Talking to Your Child about Online Strangers

-Often, seeing is believing — especially for kids if you ask them if they know what catfishing is.
+Often, seeing is believing — especially for kids if you ask them the question, “What is catfishing?”
 That’s why our team created a video to show just how easy it is for an adult to create a fake social media account and use it to start conversations with kids.
 Children may think they’re invincible when it comes to knowing who their friends are online, but predators can be skilled at tricking people.

 Make sure you have open and ongoing conversations about online strangers, and that your kids feel comfortable telling you about who they talk to online.
 If you’re worried about catfishing and need a digital safety net, Bark helps parents protect their kids from dangers like these.
 Alerts are sent when conversations may indicate a large age gap or potentially abusive behavior so you can help keep them safe online and in real life.